OpenTermsArchive/contrib-versions/Flickr/Privacy Policy.md

 QUESTIONS AND SUGGESTIONS

-If you have questions or suggestions, please complete a feedback form or you can contact us at:
+If you have questions, suggestions, or wish to make a complaint, please complete a feedback form or you can contact us at:

 Yahoo!
-Asia Pacific Pte.
-Ltd.
-60 Anson Road, #13-01 Mapletree Anson, Singapore 079914
+Inc.
+Customer Care - Privacy Policy Issues
+701 First Avenue
+Sunnyvale, CA 94089
+(408) 349-5070

+If you feel that your inquiry has not been satisfactorily addressed, please click here for information on consumer agencies that may be able to provide you with additional assistance.

-Effective Date: July 16, 2010
+Effective Date: November 22, 2006

 Return to top

-Highlights

-Manage Interest-Based Ads

-To help make your experiences with Yahoo! more relevant, we employ interest-based ads.
-Manage your interest-based categories, or opt-out of all categories, on our opt-out tool.

-Copyright © 2012 Yahoo!
-Asia Pacific Pte Ltd. (Co.
-Reg.
-No. 199700735D).
-All Rights Reserved.
-Privacy Policy - Terms of Service